-We had so much interest in the positive mental health advice we issued for live in carers during Mental Health Awareness week.
+We had so much interest in the positive mental health carer support and advice we issued for live in carers during Mental Health Awareness week.

 We aim to continue to promote mental health and wellbeing across our entire community of live in carers, carers at home, our clients and our office staff to help ease stress and anxiety.